expo/expo/docs/pages/build-reference/limitations.md

 ## Get notified about changes

-To be notified as progress is made on these items, you can subscribe to the newsletter on the [Feature Preview page](https://expo.io/eas).
+To be notified as progress is made on these items, you can subscribe to the changelog on the ["Feature Preview"](https://expo.io/eas) page.